 - Preheat oven to 325 F. Finely chop fresh or frozen (thawed) figs. Grease and flour a 9x13 inch baking dish.

-- In a large bowl wtih an electric mixer, beat the butter, molasses, and sugar until creamy.
+- In a large bowl wtih an electric mixer, beat the butter, eggs, molasses, and sugar until creamy.

 - Add the 3 cups of fresh (or 2 cups dried) chopped figs, orange zest, and buttermilk.
 Mix together thoroughly.

 - In a separate bowl, mix together flour, baking soda, baking powder, salt, cinnamon, and nutmeg.
 Add dry ingredients to wet ingredients, mixing until everything is fully incorporated.